 Owners of AWOS III (or better) can share their data with the FAA and aviation community.
 To do so, they must contract (for a fee) with an FAA-approved third party service provider.
 The service providers collect METARs from individual AWOS, and then pass them on to WMSCR.

-Please see our Technician of Record page for instructions for coordinating maintenance events.
+Please see our Technician of Record page for instructions.

 Ensuring the Aviation Community Knows about Your AWOS

 To help ensure that the aviation community knows about your AWOS, verify that it is listed on the FAA's Surface Weather Observation Stations Website.
 If you notice any discrepancies, notify the AWOS/ASOS program office by using their contact link.